Incremental and Radical Innovation: Design Research versus Technology and Meaning Change

 We conclude that human-centered design, with its emphasis on iterated observation, ideation, and testing is ideally suited for incremental innovation and unlikely to lead to radical innovation.
 Radical innovation comes from changes in either technology or meaning.
 Technology-driven innovation often comes from inventors and tinkerers.
 Meaning-driven innovation, however, has the potential to be driven through design research, but only if the research addresses fundamental questions of new meanings and their interpretation.

-Paper submitted to Design Issues.
-Based on a talk presented at the Designing Pleasurable Products and Interfaces conference in Milan, 2011.
+(Based on a talk presented at the Designing Pleasurable Products and Interfaces conference in Milan, 2011.)

 - All Books